 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax preparers and advisers with detailed guidance on the most pervasive issues facing multi-state taxation of S corporations.
+This course will provide tax preparers and advisers with detailed guidance on the most pervasive issues facing multi-state taxation of S corporations.
 The panel will detail those states that vary from automatic acceptance of the federal S election, review the composite return requirements, and discuss calculations, adjustments and filing requirements for those states where the S election fails and a composite return is not available.
 The panel will also outline state variances in tax treatments of Qualified Sub-Chapter S Subsidiaries (QSSS).

 - Current landscape of state treatment of S corporations

 - States with full conformity with federal S election